TimZiemer/TimZiemer/README.md

 - 👋 Hi, I’m @TimZiemer
 - 👀 I’m interested in sound, from music over sonification to mosquito communication
-- 🌱 I’m currently learning to model the auditory system
 - 💞️ I’m looking to collaborate on research projects that have to do with sound
 - 📫 How to reach me via:
 - http://bscc.spatial-cognition.de/ziemer